Using the Proctor/Results Login

 WRITING: No response given.

 SPEAKING/WRITING: Speaking response submitted with only background noise (no response), or ONLY ONE target language word.
-Test taker responds with “I DON’T KNOW” or similar response in English or testing language.
+The test taker responds with “I DON’T KNOW” or a similar response in English or the testing language.

 Off Topic